Relintai/pandemonium_engine_docs/usage/scripting/debug/debugger_panel.md

 Debugger panel
 ==============

-Many of Godot's debugging tools, including the debugger, can be found in the debugger panel at the bottom of the screen.
+Many of Pandemonium's debugging tools, including the debugger, can be found in the debugger panel at the bottom of the screen.
 Click on **Debugger** to open it.

 ![](img/overview_debugger.png)